 - Have Fun!
 Things will go wrong or will be disappointing.
 As grandparents, you can set the tone here.
 If you laugh it off, your grandkids will too.
 This is a great opportunity to teach the kids resilience.

-Now that we’re formally retired, we are hoping to do much more travel with our six grandchildren.
+Now that we’re formally retired, we are hoping to do much more travel with our seven grandchildren.
 We are always looking for suggestions for adventures and ideas to make our travel easier, so please share your favorite travel with grandchildren tip in the comments below.